Fight Network

-Fight Network is a Canadian English language Category B specialty channel owned by Anthem Sports & Entertainment.
+Fight Network is a Canadian discretionary specialty channel owned by Anthem Sports & Entertainment.
 The network broadcasts programming related to combat sports, including mixed martial arts, boxing, kickboxing, and professional wrestling.

 History

+Initial launch and investment

 The channel was originally conceived in Canada, when it was granted approval from the Canadian Radio-television and Telecommunications Commission (CRTC) on January 30, 2004.
 The channel, tentatively known as "TFN – The Fight Network", was described as "a national, English-language Category 2 specialty television service devoted to programming related to the arts, skills and science of combatants."

-The channel launched as The Fight Network, commonly abbreviated as TFN, was created and founded by Mike R. Garrow, on September 22, 2005, initially on Rogers Cable in Ontario and New Brunswick.
-Prior to the network's launch, Fight Network also acquired wrestling radio show Live Audio Wrestling, syndicating it under the banner Fight Network Radio.
+Created and founded by Mike R. Garrow, The Fight Network launched on September 22, 2005.
+It was initially available on Rogers Cable in Ontario and New Brunswick.
+Prior to The Fight Network's launch, it acquired professional wrestling radio show Live Audio Wrestling, syndicating it under the Fight Network Radio banner.

 BlackOut Communications originally owned The Fight Network, but after several organizational restructurings, Fight Media Inc. assumed ownership.
 In December 2010, former Canwest CEO Leonard Asper made a "significant investment" in Fight Network, marking his return to the media industry after the bankruptcy and wind-down of Canwest.
 Asper stated that it was "an exciting opportunity — not without its challenges, but also of course one with significant potential."

-The following April, to coincide with UFC 129 in Toronto, the network re-branded as simply Fight Network, with a new logo and an associated marketing campaign to promote the network's expanded lineup.
+In April 2011, to coincide with UFC 129 in Toronto, the network re-branded as simply Fight Network, with a new logo and an associated marketing campaign to promote the network's expanded lineup.
 A high-definition feed launched in March 2013 initially on Rogers Cable.

 On December 22, 2014, Fight Network announced that it had sub-licensed portions of the UFC's new Canadian rights agreement with Bell Media and TSN, including coverage of non-PPV preliminaries, international UFC Fight Night events, as well as other UFC archive programming, and the possibility of collaborating on other ancillary programs with TSN.

-In March 2015, Fight Network acquired Canadian rights to TNA Wrestling programming, including Impact Wrestling, TNA Xplosion, and TNA's Wrestling Greatest Matches.
 In June 2015, Fight Network announced a broadcasting agreement with the World Series of Fighting, covering Canada and other EMEA markets.
-In March 2016, TNA expanded its relationship with Fight Network to offer its programming internationally through Fight Network's streaming platforms.